-A whole foods plant based oil-free quick skillet veggie dish with warming, grounding spices.
-A great filling for weeknight tacos or serve in bowls with greens or grains and fresh herbs.
-Serve with Hummus or Guacamole, salad or steamed greens.
+A great filling for weeknight tacos or served in bowls with greens or grains and fresh herbs.
+Serve with Guacamole, salsa or hummus, salad or steamed greens.
+A whole foods plant-based, oil-free quick skillet veggie dish with warming, grounding spices.

 Recipes with plant protein-rich ingredients.
 Examples of plant-based high protein foods include; quinoa, teff, millet, wild rice, oats, buckwheat, amaranth, sorghum, wheat, nuts, seeds, hemp seeds, peas, beans, lentils, legumes, soy, tofu & tempeh, broccoli, brussels, spinach, kale, mushrooms, nutritional yeast.